godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Magical/Meta-Magic.md

 - Reach Spell (1)
 	- You can extend the range of spells.
 Increase the range of the next spell you cast by 6 spaces.
 If the spell is touch, the range becomes 3 spaces.
 You can use this spellform multiple times, stacking its effect.
 - Counter Spell (X)
 	- You can use your spell shaping to render a foe’s spell inert.
 When you use this spellform, Shape Spell becomes a reaction, and this spellform’s value becomes the Rank of the spell you are attempting to counter.
 Make a **Meta-Magic** check with a difficulty penalty equal to the triggering spell’s rank.
 On a success, you can spend mana equal to the total spellform value to render the spell inert, or half that on a critical success.
 On a failure, the spell occurs as normal.
+When you use Shape Spell this way, the total spellform value can exceed the target spell’s Rank.
 ## Expert (3-5)
 - Cryptic Spell (5)
 	- You hide your magic in the swaying of trees, the croaking of frogs, and the flicker of fires.
 As you cast your next spell, if you are not directly observed, the effects of that spell are displaced into the natural environment, nearly unable to be determined as magic without special sensors or senses.
 This requires *plausibility*; you cannot hide summoning your Metal in the wind, but you *can* hide it in the rumbling of an earthquake or bubbling up from the swamp.
 - Martyr (3)
 	- If your next spell cast would restore Health to an ally, you can lose 1d6 Health per Rank of the spell to restore extra Health equal to the amount you lost.
 Additionally, you can use this spellform to give your Shape Spell action the [[Life-Bound]] trait (independently of the first effect.)
 - Drain Mana (3)
-	- Requires Counter Spell
+	- *Requires Counter Spell*
 	- Your Counter Spell spellform is much more powerful when you reinforce it.
 You only need to spend half the mana of the total spellform value on a success, and on a critical success, you regain 1d12 mana.
 - Alter Fundamental: Damage (4)
 	- You can change the damage type of the next spell you cast.
 If it is a physical damage type, it must remain so.
 The same is true for energy.